You can’t fix an abuser.

 Your heart desires to be loved so badly.
 Honour its wishes.

-If you’re looking for a counsellor to be your ally, please do reach out to me here.
+If you’re looking for a counsellor, please do reach out to me here.
 I’d love to help you.
-If you’re looking for more inspiration kinda like this, then sign up for the blog and get your free journal prompts as well.
+If you’re looking for more information like this, then sign up for the blog and get irregular but meaningful posts in your email.
 If you aren’t sure what abuse IS, then the DVRC has some fantastic resources and lots of compassion.
-I’m so glad you are here.